-Simon's Career Management Center is dedicated to connecting you to professional opportunities that turn your potential into reality.
+Simon's Jay S. and Jeanne Benet Career Management Center is dedicated to connecting you to professional opportunities that turn your potential into reality.
 From résumé development to mock interviews and individualized career counseling, we prepare you to be the leading candidate in a competitive marketplace.
-Even before orientation, new students begin their Simon experience with this specially designed program of web-based training, which explores important topics, including internship and job search strategies, professional networking, and developing your interview pitch.
-It's your first step to a new level of career preparedness with expert coaching and professional development classes to help you prepare for your job search.
+Even before orientation, new students begin their Simon experience with Benet Center Onboarding, a specially designed program of web-based training.
+It's your first step to a new level of career preparedness with expert coaching and professional development modules to help you prepare for your job search.

 We're proud to offer degree programs with an unabashedly analytical bias.
 We'll show you how a deep understanding of economics, combined with an intensive quantitative focus, gives you a cohesive, evidence-based approach to decision making.
 Get an MBA that's more than a credential at Simon.

 So Why Marshall?
 Whether your passion for business means reaching the C-suite or finding solutions to the world's most intractable problems, a graduate degree from USC Marshall helps you get to greatness.
 With a choice of PhD, 5 MBA, and 11 Specialized Masters programs, you can chose a path that fits your academic and career needs while balancing your life.
 We offer a wide array of electives, as well as the option of independent study, which allows you to gain expertise in your chosen career path.
 In addition, students can earn for-credit industry recognized Graduate Certificates as part of their studies.